hashim371/JobResumer-Pro/README.md

 **This is a critical step for the live application.** The AI features and Firebase connection will not work without it.

 1. On the "Configure Project" screen in Vercel, expand the **"Environment Variables"** section.
 2. You need to add all the variables from your local `.env` file.
+For each variable, copy the name and its corresponding value from your `.env` file and add it to Vercel.
     *   `NEXT_PUBLIC_FIREBASE_API_KEY`
     *   `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN`
     *   `NEXT_PUBLIC_FIREBASE_DATABASE_URL`